This blog was originally published on January 11, 2021 and has been updated to reflect the changes that took effect on April 1, 2021.

 - Reduction of benefits for egregious conduct: If an injured worker is terminated from modified work for egregious conduct, the WCB will be able to reduce or cease wage replacement benefits.

-Other changes to the Alberta Workers’ Compensation Act will take effect April 1, 2021, including the following:
+Other changes to the Alberta Workers’ Compensation Act came into effect April 1, 2021, including the following:

 - Employers will no longer be required to contribute to group health and benefit plans for injured workers who are off work, although they may voluntarily do so.
 We recommend employers speak with legal counsel prior to electing to discontinue benefits.